AzureLeMoon/DigikalaChallenge/README.md

 ### 1.2.4.
 Step 4 : ELK stack

-For our logger VM as said before we are using a box with `elasticsearch` and `kibana` already setup however there are some modifications need to made including installing LogStash to indice our incoming logs.
+For our logger VM as said before we are using a box with `elasticsearch` and `kibana` already setup however there are some modifications need to be made including installing LogStash to indice our incoming logs.

 here is the kibana configuration: